The Story of Mosaic

 Recent expansion

-Mosaic now offers paid internships to our alumni, getting coached 1-on-1 by journalism professionals.
+Mosaic has added storytelling via multimedia to our curriculum.
+Our students produce stories to post on TikTok, Instagram and other social media, to meet our audience where they are.
+Mosaic also offers paid internships to our alumni, with 1-on-1 coaching by journalism professionals.
 We run boot camps and offer in-class support for high school and college newspapers.
-We’ve added multimedia training, and we have more exciting plans coming!